the-riviera-kid/apprentice-warmup/README.md

     Be as creative as you like!
 Don't use any external libraries or APIs.

 8. Write a Base64 encode/decode program.
 Don't use any external libraries or APIs.
+Also, don't use the Python `base64` module; you already know how to import and call functions, that's not what you should practice here. :)

    You probably want to start by reading the wikipedia page on the topic: https://en.wikipedia.org/wiki/Base64

    Your program should be interoperable with the `base64` command line tool; your tool should decode anything it encodes, and vice versa.